Haftamu-Hailu/Web_Scrapy/README.md

 2. **Elasticsearch**-a document-oriented NoSQL database designed to store, retrieve and manage structured and semi-structured data.
 3. **Kibana**- is data visualization and exploration tool

-Therefore in our configuration we use Logstash to send the data into Elasticsearch where the data is get indexed and Kibana to visualize the json data to drive insights.
+Therefore in our configuration we use Logstash to index the json data into Elasticsearch and Kibana to visualize the data to drive useful insights.
 ## Logstach configuration file to send data into an Elasticssearch  Index.

 ![](configuration.PNG)